pathwaysmedical/quick_spreadsheet/README.md

-The spreadsheet will be located in the `/tmp` folder in your app's root directory with the name of the spreadsheet and date time it was created:  `~Users/documents/spreadsheets/ListofUsers_g<2016-02-03-16.09.xls`
+The spreadsheet will be located in the folder specified, with the name of the spreadsheet and date time it was created:  `~/Users/documents/spreadsheets/ListofUsers_g<2016-02-03-16.09.xls`.
+In this example, the file is named based upon the `title` of the first worksheet.
+To give it a different name, pass in the `filename` option, just as with the `folder_path` passed here.